joedski/musings/General/Basic-Lesson Distillate.md

 - Never Copy/Paste What Can Be Refactored
 - Write Specifically First, Abstract Later
   - Early Abstraction is a form of Early Optimization, and Early Optimization in the face of ignorance of the true Problem Domain is a Sin.
+  - Most of a view in an app should start in the `views` dir, or whatever the Actual Rendered Views part is.
+  - Then, if there are any parts that seem like they can be cleanly abstracted into separate orthogonal components, break them out into their own parts in the `components` dir and refactor the view to use them.
+- `Array#map` (React) and `v-for` (Vue (and really Angular)) is superior to any pre-complected list + list-items component.
+  - There's basically very little reason, even in specialized circumstances, to use a List component of some sort that iterates for you over a more basic machine such as `Array#map()` or `v-for/ng-for`.
+  - A pre-complected list component obscures your output, especially the more features are added to it.
+    - Further, adding all such features to one List component bloats it beyond all reason.
+    - Instead break it into a bunch of small utility components that make it obvious what each one does and can be used with `Array#map()`/`v-for`.
+  - There may very well be a reason at times to create a pre-complected List component, but it has to be very compelling to counteract the obscuring of actual output.
+  - This is a specific example of using basic tools over over-fancy tools to leave code more readable rather than more compact, as that compactness comes at the cost of increased cognative burden.